 Tip: If you rent the cabin, you’ll either need to eat before the vendors pack up around 6 pm or bring your own food.
 Once the gates close you’ll be locked in the grounds without access to a restaurant.
 It’s a good idea to bring snacks and plenty of water regardless.

 The driver told me about another accommodation in town that a family rents above their home.
-They also have a restaurant in front of their home called Comedor Citlaly, which makes meals in this small village convenient.
+They also have a restaurant in front of their home called Comedor Citlaly, which makes delicious and affordable meals in this small village.

-The cost is 100 pesos per person and while they have WiFi, access to Hierve el Agua is limited to the opening and closing times since it’s outside of the gates.
+The cost for their room is 100 pesos per person and while they have WiFi, access to Hierve el Agua is limited to the opening and closing times since it’s outside of the gates.
 At the time I didn’t realize the difference and he drove me there instead.
-It’s nice to have a second option but I suggest asking about the Hierve el Agua cabanas first.
+It’s nice to have a second option as a backup, but I suggest asking about the Hierve el Agua cabanas first.

 The petrified waterfalls at Hierve el Agua were created over thousands of years.
 They formed as a result of the mineral-rich spring water trickling down the cliff face from above in a similar way that stalactites are formed in a cave.